 Our workplace policies promote an inclusive workplace where diversity of background is valued and respected.
 In relation to gender diversity, we operate in a physically demanding manufacturing environment that has traditionally attracted male workers.
-While female employees represent 25% of our full-time headcount, the balance is more even or skewed towards the other end of the spectrum for managerial and supervisory roles (63% are women) and for the head of department ranks (71% are women).
-Women accounted for 90% of the employees at Grimm.
+Female employees represented 22% of our full-time headcount at GDS in the reporting period; however, 67% of managerial and supervisory roles and 57% of the head of department ranks were filled by women.
+At Grimm, women accounted for 89% of the employees.
+In FY2022, we hired 14 new employees, of which, 2 were female.

-At the Board level, one of the four members is female - an Independent Non-Executive Director who was appointed in March 2013.
+At the Board level, one of the four members is female and is an Independent Non-Executive Director.